App Volumes Architecture

 For more detail, see Configure Multiple App Volumes Instances for Application Synchronization and for instruction on the configuration, see the Multi-Instance Configuration section of App Volumes Configuration.

-Test and Development Instances
+Test and development instances

-For App Volumes Infrastructure, separate instances of App Volumes, for purposes such as test or development, allow you to carry out certain tasks separate from your production environment.
+For App Volumes infrastructure, separate instances of App Volumes, for purposes such as test or development, allow you to carry out certain tasks separate from your production environment.
 This might include projects such as testing out infrastructure, version, or OS upgrades during which you want to ensure that App Volumes application packages function as intended before upgrading the production environment.

-Test and Development instances of App Volumes can be defined as targets to the source production instance to allow you to replicate the application packages.
+Test and development instances of App Volumes can be defined as targets to the source production instance to allow you to replicate the application packages.
 You might not want to synchronize all of the application package metadata and can choose whether to include the assignments or markers information.
 When you add a target instance, you can select which metadata is synchronized to that target instance.
 This allows you to replicate the packages into the test or dev instance and then add local assignments to the packages within the test or dev instance.

-Figure 17: Selective metadata synchronization to test and dev instances
+Figure 31: Selective metadata synchronization to test and dev instances

 A test or development instance is not intended to be the location for creating application packages.
 Rather it should be configured as a target instance and packages replicated into it for testing or use in development processes.
 Capturing and validating application packages should be carried out in the production source instance.